The Salad I Always Come Back To

 Nothing decorative.
 Nothing excessive.
 Just structure that holds.

-Finished in minutes, but composed enough to feel like a decision – not an impulse.
+Finished in minutes, but composed enough to feel like a decision—not an impulse.

-Arugula
+- Arugula

-Fresh herbs (parsley, basil, dill)
+- Fresh herbs (parsley, basil, dill)

-Juice of ½ lemon + zest
+- Juice of ½ lemon + zest

-Splash of red wine vinegar
+- Splash of red wine vinegar

-Extra-virgin olive oil
+- Extra-virgin olive oil

-Sea salt, black pepper
+- Sea salt and black pepper

 Optional additions: cucumber, avocado, soft-boiled egg, smoked salmon, grilled chicken, pine nuts